* Dollar looking to more data for clues on U.S. economic recovery

 * Euro’s German-data boost comes off after ECB comments on negative rates

-* Risk currencies benefit from easing Ukraine fears for now
+* Risk currencies benefit from fading fears about Ukraine situation for now

-TOKYO, Feb 25 (Reuters) - The dollar steadied against its rivals in early Asian trade on Tuesday as traders sought more clarity on the pace of the U.S. economic recovery after a series of soft data releases in the past few weeks.
+TOKYO, Feb 25 (Reuters) - The dollar steadied against its rivals in Asian trade on Tuesday with major currency pairs sticking to tight ranges as traders awaited economic data later in the session for more clarity on the pace of the U.S. economic recovery.

-The dollar index stood at 80.21, near the middle of its range in the past week between 79.93 and 80.42, with safe-haven demand for the greenback receding on growing hopes Ukraine may find some stability after the fall of Russian-backed president Viktor Yanukovich.
+The dollar index stood at 80.21, nearly flat on the day and near the middle of its range in the past week between 79.93 and 80.42.

 “At the moment, the market does not have a strong conviction on many issues, including whether the latest weakness in U.S. data is all because of bad weather,” said Katsunori Kitakura, associate general manager of market making at Sumitomo Mitsui Trust Bank.